 Even turning up on a busy salmon beat where a salmon pool rotation is issued to the guests for the morning and afternoon fishing sessions I'd personally much rather go through a hot spot twice with completely different salmon flies and depths than wasting fishing time on areas that seldom produce a result.
 Little and often with complete sub surface fly swim thoughts are how you take advantage of limited fly water on a busy salmon beat when multiple salmon pools are thin on the ground.
-Just because you or another fly fisher has been through a pool means nothing if the tactical fly fishing depth, speed and fly size hasn't been correct so you should have a back up if your first swing through the pool doesn't excite its occupants!
+Just because you or another fly fisher has been through a pool means nothing if the tactical fly fishing depth, speed and fly size hasn't been correct so you should have a back up plan if your first swing through the pool doesn't excite its occupants!

 Don't Read Too Many Salmon Fishing Books

 Most of the books written about salmon fishing have seriously flawed salmon fishing information in them so use logic as your reference point and not hearsay.
 When the river warms during late Spring & Summer resident salmon will always be found in the deeper water and at the bottom of the pool where it is 'logically' cooler.
 In very cold early Spring water salmon are found high in the water column where they can draw warmth on their backs from the sun or where 'logically' the warmer water thermals are located.
 If you want to place your salmon fly in a non cooperative salmon's 'strike zone' during warm water conditions then you need to make sure your fly is down deep enough to match the depth of the pool you're fishing.
-This floating line Summer fishing theme will catch the new keen fish that'll come several feet or more for a fly but as for hooking older educated residents it's usually always a complete waste of time!
+This floating line Summer fishing theme will catch the new keen fish that'll come several feet or more for a fly but as for hooking older educated deep holding resident salmon it's usually always a complete waste of time.